kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/amazon-s3.md

     You will require IAM write permissions within your AWS account to perform the next step.

-In your AWS console, navigate to the IAM policies page.
+In your AWS console, navigate to the <a target="_blank" href="https://console.aws.amazon.com/iamv2/home#/policies">IAM policies page</a>.
 Click the "Create Policy" button and select the "JSON" tab.
 Paste the "Access Policy JSON" copied previously.
 Click through the "Next" buttons, adding the desired name, description, and tags.